aws-amplify/docs/js/start.md

 getData();
 ```

-Now if you wish to subscribe to data, import the `onCreateTodo` subscription and create a new subscription by adding subcription with `API.graphql()` like so:
+Now if you wish to subscribe to data, import the `onCreateTodo` subscription and create a new subscription by adding subscription with `API.graphql()` like so:

 ```javascript
 // other imports